Tag Archive | Lake Lure Flowering Bridge

 Japanese snowbell, Styrax japonica.

 Another tree, one of my favorites, is the smooth-barked Japanese snowbell (Styrax japonica).
-This is a finely branched medium sized tree with fragrant dangling delicate white flowers that appear after the spring rush is over.
+This is a finely branched medium-sized tree with fragrant dangling delicate white flowers that appear after the spring rush is over.
 Some of the seedpods can be seen splitting open (photo taken Nov.
 3), revealing brown seeds inside.

 The species has a lovely broad umbrella-shaped canopy, but newer cultivars tend to be more upright.
 It grows in zones 5 to 8.
 A pink-flowering cultivar is available.